 Where possible we will ingest and display these metrics separately to downloads on our analytics dashboards.

-We do not preload audio content in the Omny Studio embed player before the user or autoplay (when permissible by the device) has initiated playback.
+We do not preload audio content in the Omny Studio web or embed player before the user or autoplay (when permissible by the device) has initiated playback.

 Podcast RSS subscribers filtering